digitalniweb/website-content-change-notifier/README.md

 Used on Windows 11.
 Other platforms not tested.

+<h2>How it works</h2>

+-   Specify element via its selector on page you want to check.
+    It will get the first element if there is multiple elements with the same selector, e.g.: `.super-important-stuff`
+-   It will periodically check if the text content of this element differs from the last time it was checked.
+-   Changes are saved to `sqlite db`

 <h2>Usage</h2>

 Using node 24+ with types striping - no need to compile the project

--   "npm run start" - main script to be executed - starts the checking, don't close terminal.
+-   `npm run start` - main script to be executed - starts the checking, don't close terminal.
--   "npm run add-site" - edit "app/addSite.ts" file and execute this command to add a site to check
+-   `npm run add-site` - edit `app/addSite.ts` file and execute this command to add a site to check

 **For automatic start on Windows**

-Change location in "notifier-start.bat" which you can use to start automatically on PC start
+Change location in `notifier-start.bat` which you can use to start automatically on PC start

 -   Press `Win + R` to open `Run`
 -   Type `shell:startup`